 - She is motivated to bring a solution to this nagging problem

 All these questions will help him understand the goal of the project & define the problem.
-This is a where important step.
+This is an important step.
 A meaningful actionable definition of the problem will steer the project in the right direction.

-Why does milk when heated forms a thick sheet at the surface?
+- Why does milk when heated form a thick sheet at the surface?

 An experimental phase where the objective is to identify the best possible solution for each of the problems identified.